josh-aaron/adserver/README.md

 Verification Steps:
 1. After submitting an ad request and successfully receiving a VAST response, grab the transaction ID from the callback urls in the VAST, or check the console log (if receiving an empty VAST due to an inactive campaign, the transaction ID will only be available in the console log)

-2. Since we don't have a video player client to fire the callbacks (yet...), you can use a GET curl command or your API testing tool of choice to manually fire the callbacks
+2. Skip to the next section to use the client video player to send beacons.
+Or, you can use a GET curl command or your API testing tool of choice to manually fire the callbacks
    - Use the transaction ID obtained in step 1 above for the ```t``` query parameter
    - Choose an event callback name (i.e., defaultImpression, error, start, fristQuartile, midPoint, thirdQuartile, complete).
 The endpoint currently does not have any validation and accepts any string

-3. Query the ```ad_beacon``` table to see the logged event callback beacons:
+3. Send a GET request to the /beaconslog/{transactionId} endpoint to see all of the beacons for that transactionid.
+Or, query the ```ad_beacon``` table to see the logged event callback beacons:

 ```
 psql -U {username}